-The Autistic and autism communities must have greater choice and control in our community.
-This includes a stronger understanding of what a 'safe space' or 'safe environment' means and how our built and open environments and the public transport system can either support or inhibit Autistic people from actively participating in our community.
-We want to be part of the community.
-We want to be allowed to go to any cinema sessions, any restaurants, not need our own dinners or nights or sessions.
-That's not inclusive, full acceptance is freedom."
+The Autistic and autism communities must have greater choice and control.
+This includes a stronger understanding of what a 'safe space' or 'safe environment' means and how our built and open environments can either support or inhibit Autistic people from actively participating in our community.

-- " The importance of recognising the diversity of Autistic experiences, including strengths and support needs. - " Supports and services that promote participation are critical to ensuring Autistic people can live their lives to the fullest. - " The need for sensory-friendly spaces and quiet spaces, as well as the overall accessibility of community venues.
+- " the importance of recognising the diversity of Autistic experiences, including strengths and support needs - " supports and services that promote participation are critical to ensuring Autistic people can live their lives to the fullest - " the need for sensory-friendly spaces and quiet spaces, as well as the overall accessibility of community venues.